dbacl/manifest/README.md

-# implementation notes
+# notes
-`other` group has value 0 (all users are implicitly included in this group)
+* `other` user/group has value 0 (all users are implicitly included in this group)
+* `other` can be used for anonymous users (not logged-in)

 # prerequisite
-users have a unique integer id
+* users have a unique integer id

 # table modifications
-add a `groups` table: uid x gid (uid can show up in multiple rows)
+* add a `groups` table: uid x gid x private (uid can show up in multiple rows, private is a boolean flagging if the group is a user private group)
-add boolean columns to all tables with non-internal data: `owner`, `userR`, `userW`, `groupR`, `groupW`, `otherR`, `otherW`
+* add boolean columns to all tables with non-internal data: `owner`, `userR`, `userW`, `group`, `groupR`, `groupW`, `otherR`, `otherW`

+# queries
+these return data along with true/false on success/failure
+* select: true if set intersection of read-allowed groups of all rows
+* update: writes if owner
+* delete: deletes if write permissions

+* query: assert not select. assert that the changes are to internal tables that are not owned by dbacl

 # functions
-addUser: all users are assigned a gid, user has a
+* addUser: user is assigned a user private group
-addGroup: returns new gid
+* addGroup: returns new gid

-addToGroup
-removeFromGroup:
-deleteGroup
+assert user != 0 for these functions
+* addToGroup: adds to `groups` table
+* removeFromGroup: removes from `groups` table

+* deleteGroup: removes from `groups` table, scan every table with non-internal data for

-allUser
+* allUser
-allVisible
-allWritable
-accepts a user, joins all tables with rows where user has access by user or group
+* accepts a user, joins all tables with rows where user has access by user or group

-clearData
+* clearData
-allOwned
+* allOwned

 # pros
-* stict read/write checking, even for self-owned data, if no write access, it is guarenteed to be immutable.
+* stict read/write checking, even for self-owned data, if no write access anywhere, it is guaranteed to be immutable.
+* shared ownership
+* can detect information leakage through set intersection
+* can easily check all readable data, all writable data, all public data

+# cons
+* space/time
+* new vulnerability attack vectors?

 # todo
 * conduct space/time analysis